HPAC/matchpy/README.rst

 Overview
 --------

 This package implements `pattern matching <https://en.wikipedia.org/wiki/Pattern_matching>`_ in Python.
 Pattern matching is a powerful tool for symbolic computations, operating on symbolic expressions.
 Given a pattern and an expression (which is usually called *subject*), the goal of pattern matching is to find a substitution for all the variables in the pattern such that the pattern becomes the subject.
-As an example, consider the pattern :math:`f(x)`, where :math:`f` is a function and :math:`x` is a variable, and the subject :math:`f(a)`, where :math:`a` is a constant symbol.
-Then the substitution that replaces :math:`x` with :math:`a` is a match.
+As an example, consider the pattern ``f(x)``, where ``f`` is a function and ``x`` is a variable, and the subject ``f(a)``, where ``a`` is a constant symbol.
+Then the substitution that replaces ``x`` with ``a`` is a match.
 MatchPy supports associative and/or commutative function symbols, as well as sequence variables, similar to pattern matching in `Mathematica <https://reference.wolfram.com/language/guide/Patterns.html>`_.

 A detailed example of how to use MatchPy can be found `here <https://matchpy.readthedocs.io/en/latest/example.html>`_.